Skip to main content

 Is beef protein as good as whey protein for muscle building?

-Beef protein isolate and whey protein have shown comparable results for muscle building in clinical studies.
-A 2015 study in the Journal of Strength and Conditioning Research found no significant difference in body composition changes between beef protein and whey protein groups over 8 weeks of resistance training.
+Beef protein isolate and whey protein have shown comparable results for muscle building in clinical studies [1].
+An RCT found no significant difference in body composition changes between beef protein and whey protein groups over 8 weeks of resistance training [1].
+A systematic review and meta-analysis of randomized controlled trials confirmed this equivalence for exercise performance and body composition [2].
 However, whey has a higher leucine content, which may give it a slight edge for acute muscle protein synthesis.

 Is beef protein powder good for people with dairy allergies?